London-based Lockheed Martin UK is bidding to create a new state-of-the-art Polish Air Force pilot and aircrew training centre in Deblin, Poland.

-Martin’s proposal, Polish Air Force pilots will graduate through a completely new training programme.
+Under Lockheed Martin’s proposal, Polish Air Force pilots will graduate through a completely new training programme.
 It would be an affordable, modern, technology-based system, producing highly capable, agile and adaptable aircrew to protect Poland’s national sovereignty and NATO interests.

 Ascent Flight Training, a Lockheed Martin joint venture company with Babcock International, has already introduced a similar new-generation integrated training system at RAF Valley in Wales.
 Operated on behalf of the UK Ministry of Defence, Royal Air Force and Royal Navy, it produces all of the UK’s fast jet aircrew and is known for being among the world’s best.

 WZL 2 Bydgoszcz has become the first Polish partner for Lockheed Martin’s Integrated Aircrew Training System bid.
 It will be responsible for maintenance, repair and overhaul (MRO) of the high-performance T-50 advanced jet trainers which will be a cornerstone of the new flying training programme.

 The company already undertakes MRO work for Poland’s Lockheed Martin F-16 fighter fleet.

 „The T-50 is the ideal training partner for Poland’s modern F-16 fleet and fifth-generation fighters such as the F-35 Lightning II.
 It has the ability to shape the future direction of Poland’s aircrew training system for the next 20 to 30 years,” states Al Potter, Director UK & Europe for Lockheed Martin’s Mission Systems and Training business.